Artist Pierre Huyghe's retrospective lands in L.A., with animals

-LOS ANGELES (Reuters) - Don’t worry, the white dog with the pink leg is supposed to be there, as are the bees, fake snow and rocks floating on water.
+LOS ANGELES, Nov 19 (Reuters) - Don’t worry, the white dog with the pink leg is supposed to be there, as are the bees, fake snow and rocks floating on water.

 It’s all part of the unpredictable and self-described “randomness” of French contemporary artist Pierre Huyghe’s retrospective at the Los Angeles County Museum of Art.